os-fpga/LiteX_Reference_Design_rs/Xilinx/arty_a7-100/vexriscv_multiple_axirams/readme.md

 # Vexriscv SoC with UART & Multiple RAMs
-This example integrates 2 AXI based rams onto a Vexriscv SoC.
+This example integrates 2 AXI based RAMs onto a Vexriscv SoC.

 ### Instructions:
 Copy your demo folder from litex installation directory ``litex/litex/soc/software/demo`` and paste it inside your project directory.
 Use the main.c file provided in this example in the demo application and replace it with the main.c file located inside your newly copied demo folder in project directory.